Cephalopterus/indiainvestments.github.io/content/en/faqs/best-sip-date.md

 What does a sound analysis here look like?

-You might fund articles on the interweb that draws some conclusions.
+You might find articles on the interweb that draws some conclusions.

 Take the 2010-2020 period.
 It's a 10 year period, with 120 months.
 That's 120 transactions.
 Assuming each month to be of 28 days (to account for February); this would require comparing across 28 timeseries data with each having 120 entries; for every fund.